What Is a Beneficiary

 Infographic helping to explain What is a beneficiary

-Beneficiaries in a Will: Their Role and Importance
+What is a Beneficiary in a Will: Their Role and Importance

 A will is one of the most common estate planning tools, allowing individuals to name people or organizations who will receive their assets after death.
-Named recipients can include family, friends, charities, or any other entity the testator selects.
+Named recipients (can include family, friends, charities, or any other entity the testator selects.

 In contrast, when someone dies without a will, state law distributes their assets to legal heirs under intestacy rules.
 Heirs typically include spouses, children, and other close relatives.
 However, a valid will lets you disinherit heirs and leave your estate to anyone you prefer.
 This flexibility makes creating a will extremely important.